GoSolve-io/go-application-guide/README.md

 }
 ```

+It is worth to mention that using context is concurrency-safe, so calling `Err` or using the `Done()` channel is safe
+within multiple goroutines.

 #### Passing request-scoped values

 Another use case for context is to pass request-scoped data across multiple layers and domains.
 This is often used